 Ares Capital Management will closely monitor each investment we make, maintain a regular dialogue with both the management team and other stakeholders and seek specifically tailored financial reporting.
 In addition, senior investment professionals of Ares sometimes take board seats or board observation seats.
-As of June 30, 2005, we have board seats or board observation seats on more than 30% of the operating companies in our portfolio.
+Currently we have board seats or board observation seats on more than 50% of the operating companies in our portfolio.